fraunhoferfokus/mobile-city-memory/README.md

 Additional versions
 -------------------
-This version runs with an SQLite database.
+This version runs with an MSSQL database.
 See the branches for additional versions.